 Older people (you know, millennials) are open to using them, especially the less trendy terms like “pressed” or “send me.”
 But then millennials are often taken with business jargon, which I’ve bored you with by now since I’ve written about it so many times (see “At the End of the Day”).
 I’m even planning another post soon called “Looping, Roping, Circling Back.”
 That’s what happens when you work in a business school.

 Pronunciation is a problem.
 In addition to the usual suspects of vocal fry (i.e., “croak throat”), upspeak (I blame The Beach Boys.
 See Down with Upspeak?), and regional differences (e.g., the Starbuck’s coffee I ordered in Kentucky that had “Robbit” on it), I have a hard time keeping up with people’s speech.
 They talk too fast and garble their words.
 Again, I was the one who said “Robbit” for Robert when they asked my name, so I can’t blame the crew at Starbuck’s in Bowling Green, Kentucky.
-In fact, they were all very nice as they stared at me in my tuxedo (see Three Little Words).
-I generally mean younger people who speak rapidly and swallow their words.
+In fact, they were very nice as they stared at me in my tuxedo (see Three Little Words).
+I mean younger people who speak rapidly and swallow their words.
 You’d think I would have gotten used to that living for a time in Maryland, but that hasn’t happened.

 It’s getting harder to figure out what people are trying to tell me.
 Yet, I still hold to the belief that if you can’t explain it to a fifth grader, you don’t really know it yourself.
 Help me, Professor Feynman.